SpielmannLab/pd_human_midbrain_snrnaseq/README.md

 # Single-cell sequencing of the human midbrain reveals glial activation and a neuronal state specific to Parkinson's disease

 Data analysis workflow to reproduce the findings of the manuscript:  "Single-cell sequencing of the human midbrain reveals glial activation and a neuronal state-specific to Parkinson's disease".
-Raw-data is publically available in the Gene Expression Omnibus with the accession number [GSE157783](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE157783).
+Raw-data is publically available in the Gene Expression Omnibus (GEO) with the accession number [GSE157783](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE157783).

 ## General data analysis workflow